insanity54/ipfs-pinme/README.md

 contributions are very welcome. please keep content ethical.

+## The list

+The list is `pinMe.txt`.

-the format of the list is whitespace delimited.
+The format of the list is whitespace delimited.
 IPFS mutlihash followed by a space, and whatever notes you would like to say about the content.
 (Please make a note for each multihash)

 example: